gurukulams/gurukulam/site/content/books/12-biology/bio-zoology/unit-1/reproduction_in_organisms.md

     (c) Regeneration in lizard and Planaria

-13. How is juvenile phase different from reproductive phase?
+13.How is juvenile phase different from reproductive phase?

-14. What is the difference between syngamy and fertilization?
+14.What is the difference between syngamy and fertilization?